balu100/RHCSA-EX200/README.md

         ```

     * The `/etc/fstab` file will need a new entry for the swap so that it is created persistently.

+1. Configure and use Stratis

+    * Stratis is a local storage management solution that provides features similar to ZFS/Btrfs but integrated with RHEL.
+      It allows you to manage pools and filesystems with simple commands.

+    * To install and enable Stratis:
+        ```shell
+        dnf install stratisd stratis-cli -y
+        systemctl enable --now stratisd
+        ```

+    * To create a pool and filesystem:
+        ```shell
+        stratis pool create mypool /dev/sdb
+        stratis filesystem create mypool myfs
+        ```

+    * To mount the filesystem:
+        ```shell
+        mount /stratis/mypool/myfs /mnt
+        ```

+1. Configure and use VDO

+    * VDO (Virtual Data Optimizer) provides compression and deduplication for block devices.

+    * To install VDO:
+        ```shell
+        dnf install vdo kmod-kvdo -y
+        ```

+    * To create and use a VDO volume:
+        ```shell
+        vdo create --name=vdo1 --device=/dev/sdc --vdoLogicalSize=50G
+        mkfs.xfs /dev/mapper/vdo1
+        mount /dev/mapper/vdo1 /mnt/vdo
+        ```

 ### Create and configure file systems